 We do not know whether we, our collaborators or licensees will successfully develop and market any of the products that are or may become the subject of any of our collaboration or licensing arrangements.
-In some cases these arrangements provide for funding solely by our collaborators or licensees, and in other cases, all of the funding for certain projects and a significant portion of the funding for other projects is to be provided by our collaborator or licensees, and we provide the balance of the funding.
+In some cases these arrangements provide for funding solely by our collaborators or licensees, and in other cases, all of the funding for certain projects and a significant portion of the funding for other projects is to be provided by our collaborator or licensee, and we provide the balance of the funding.
 Even when we have a collaborative relationship, other circumstances may prevent it from resulting in successful development of marketable products.
 In addition, third-party arrangements such as ours also increase uncertainties in the related decision-making processes and resulting progress under the arrangements, as we and our collaborators or licensees may reach different conclusions, or support different paths forward, based on the same information, particularly when large amounts of technical data are involved.
-Furthermore, our contracts with NIAID contain numerous standard terms and conditions provided for in the applicable federal acquisition regulations and customary in many government contracts, some of which could allow the U.S. government to exercise certain rights under the technology developed under these contracts.
+Furthermore, our contracts with NIAID contain numerous standard terms and conditions provided for in the applicable federal acquisition regulations and customary in mang government to exercise certain rights under the technology developed under these contracts.
 Uncertainty exists as to whether we will be able to comply with these terms and conditions in a timely manner, if at all.
-In addition, we are uncertain as to the extent of NIAID's demands.
+In addition, we are uncertain as to the extent of NIAID's demands and the flexibility that will be granted to us in meeting those demands.